mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 Peformed after BiddingEnd and before VoucherExpiry.

-Submits a transaction that spends the auction escrow utxo with the `BidderBuys` redeemer and spends (if available) the bidder's deposit with the WinningBidder redeemer.
+Submits a transaction that:
+- spends the auction escrow utxo with the `BidderBuys` redeemer
+- spends (if available) the bidder's deposit with the `WinningBidder` redeemer
+- spends an input from the bidder to provide ADA for the outputs and transaction fees
+- sends the bid payment to the seller
+- sends the auction lot to the bidder
+- sends the total auction fees for delegates to the fee escrow script
+- sends the ADA change to the bidder

 Request parameters: